Bonjour mes amies!

 For my very first strand of pearls I invested, a lot.

 A collar strand of circle button natural pearls set me back more than I’d like to admit during that time.

-Natural pearls are extremely rare.
-If you do find them, the price tag reflects its rarity.
-I’d always longed for multilayered pearls but I knew my first strand had to be timeless and sleek.
+Natural pearls are scarce.
+If you do find them, the price tag reflects their rarity.
+I’d always longed for multilayered pearls, but I knew my first strand had to be timeless and sleek.

 If you’re considering making your first pearl (not beads) purchase, here’s a quick cheat sheet:

 Fresh water pearls: grown in mollusks dwelling in lakes or ponds.

 Imitation beads: made by machine with pearl color coating.
 These are not pearls.